 HILLEBERG AMBASSADOR: 360-DEGREE EXPLORER Milosz Pierwola FROM COURT TO POLAR ADVENTURES

-Milosz Pierwola once thought that his passion for exploration was just a fantasy and that his life should be spent in a courtroom, working as a lawyer.
-However, at the age of 29, he realized that if he wanted to achieve his goal of exploring the most remote areas of the earth, he could no longer sit in a climate-controlled office.
+Milosz Pierwola once thought his passion for exploration was just a fantasy, and that his life would be spent in court as a lawyer.
+However, at the age of 29, he realized that if he wanted to achieve his goal of exploring the most remote places on Earth, he couldn't continue sitting in a climate-controlled office.

-So, in 2013, he gave up his career and original lifestyle and devoted himself to exploring the world without hesitation.
-In the same year, he graduated from NOLS (National Outdoor Leadership School) and participated in polar expedition training on the frozen Lake Winnipeg by world record holders Eric Larsen and Ryan Waters during the 2014 Canadian Winter Polar Vortex.
-Got my first real harsh environment experience and first exposure to Hilleberg tents.
+So, in 2013, he gave up his career and his old lifestyle to plunge into exploring the world.
+That same year, he graduated from NOLS (National Outdoor Leadership School).
+During the 2014 Canadian winter polar vortex, he joined world record holders Eric Larsen and Ryan Waters on a training polar expedition on frozen Lake Winnipeg, gaining his first true experience in harsh environments and his first exposure to a Hilleberg tent.

-Using a Hilleberg tent is an inevitable choice in such an environment.
-Dangerously low temperatures, strong winds, ice and snow, and complete whiteout conditions require equipment to be durable and easy to operate, as there is a risk of frostbite once exposed skin comes into contact with the environment.
-Therefore, all adventure gear must be able to operate under heavy gloves, extreme pressure, and withstand the harshest of natural challenges.
-Eric shows how to quickly set up a Hilleberg tent: just unfold, connect two poles and secure the ropes.
-In addition, the ventilated design of the tent and the built-in hanging tent create a micro-environment that not only effectively reduces moisture condensation generated by the human body and breathing, but also provides significant comfort.
-Even when the wind suddenly changes direction in the middle of the night and tent poles and fabrics are put to the test, the Hilleberg tent remains rock solid, and rotating the tent to face the wind takes just a few minutes.
+A Hilleberg tent is the obvious choice for such an environment.
+Dangerously low temperatures, gale-force winds, ice and snow, and complete whiteout conditions demand robust, durable, and easy-to-use equipment, as exposed skin risks frostbite.
+Therefore, all expedition gear must be capable of operating under extreme pressure while wearing heavy gloves and withstand the harshest elements.
+Eric demonstrated how to quickly set up a Hilleberg tent: simply unfold, connect the two poles, and secure the ropes.
+Furthermore, the tent's ventilated design and built-in tent create a microclimate that effectively reduces condensation from human body and respiratory moisture while providing exceptional comfort.
+Even when the wind suddenly shifts in the middle of the night, putting the poles and fabric under severe test, the Hilleberg tent remains rock-solid, and rotating the tent to face the wind takes only minutes.

-In his own adventures, Milosz uses Akto tents.
-This tent has been tested in many harsh environments and has proven to be durable, spacious, efficient and pleasant to look at.
-“My Akto still looks the same today as when I first got it, with almost no wear and tear.
-I’m very much looking forward to having it accompany me to my next destination.”
+Milosz uses the Akto tent on his adventures.
+This tent has proven itself durable, spacious, efficient, and aesthetically pleasing in numerous challenging environments.
+"My Akto still looks the same as when I first got it, with virtually no wear and tear.
+I'm really looking forward to taking it to my next destination."

-In 2015, Milosz founded a project called World in 360 in New York, which uses 360-degree cameras to record adventures and adventures, and shares the videos produced with people with disabilities in inpatients, foster homes, nursing centers and nursing homes. , allowing them to experience a real adventure experience through virtual reality (VR) technology.
+In 2015, Milosz founded a project called World in 360 in New York, using 360-degree cameras to record explorations and adventures.
+The videos are then shared with residents, foster families, nursing homes, and senior living facilities, allowing them to experience real-life adventures through virtual reality (VR).

-Currently, Milosz is working with the Himalayan Stove Project, a non-profit organization dedicated to protecting the Himalayan environment and improving the health of local people, to produce a 360/VR documentary series focusing on the Himalayan region.
-The documentary takes viewers into sacred monasteries, temples and Nepalese homes, and to Everest Base Camp (17,600 feet above sea level) to gain an in-depth look at how climbers prepare to scale the world's highest mountain.
-At the same time, the film will also focus on the profound impact of the Himalayan Stove Project on the lives of local residents.
+Milosz is currently collaborating with the Himalayan Stove Project , a nonprofit dedicated to protecting the Himalayan environment and improving the health of local people, to produce a 360/VR documentary series focused on the Himalayas.
+The series will take viewers inside sacred monasteries and temples, into Nepali homes, and to Mount Everest Base Camp (17,600 feet), offering insights into how climbers prepare to scale the world's highest peak.
+The film will also highlight the profound impact of the Himalayan Stove Project on the lives of local residents.

 Find out more about Milosz Pierwola on his website: adventuremilo.com